Thursday, January 22, 2009

 Vanilla custard is perhaps the easiest of simple desserts.
 The first time I remember eating custard was when my father made it during our father-daughter cookouts.
 My father was a man ahead of his times!
 He would take over the kids and the kitchen every once in a while so my mother could visit her friends, go shopping, etc. Our menu invariably included "half-boiled vegetables" and custard followed by a much anticipated story time.
 "Half-boiled vegetables" are veggies cooked until tender, yet firm.
 Father extolled the virtues of eating vitamin-filled "half-boiled" veggies as we gathered around him to watch and 'help' :-).
 Everything always turned out delicious and we ate everything up.

-The custard can be made vegan by using an alternate milk such as soy or rice milk.
+The custard can be made vegan by using an alternate milk such as soy, almond, or rice milk.
 Also, the amount of corn starch can be increased/decreased to produce a more/less solid custard according to your preference.
 This recipe produces a soft one, perfect for eating by itself or spooning over fruits, cake, etc.

 Vanilla custard is delicious served warm or cool over sliced bananas, berries, etc for a wholesome dessert.
 One of our favorite childhood desserts was fruit salad served with custard and vanilla ice cream.